Selenops: Description

 Selenops differ from other selenopid genera by the arrangement of the eyes.
 The anterior median eyes, posterior median eyes and anterior lateral eyes align or are slightly recurved.
 Leg II is longer than leg IV and tibiae I and II have 2-2-2 ventral spines while metatarsi I-II have 2-2 spines.

 These are small to large spiders measuring 6-23 mm in total length.
 The carapace is flattened and subcircular, usually brown to reddish brown with lateral dark bands or spots.
 The chelicerae are brown to orange, normally with black or grey bands.
 Labium and sternum are usually paler in colour.
 The abdomen is flattened, round to oval, clothed in dense setae, normally grey or yellowish with brown or black dorsal defined patterns.
 The venter is yellowish without markings.

 Legs have two claws with claw tufts and scopulae.
 They are laterigrade spiders with anterior legs provided with strong, four to seven pairs of ventral spines on tibiae and metatarsi I and II.
 Tarsal claws are smooth and leg formulae are normally 4321.

 Name

-The geus is named after the moon goddess Selene, and Greek -ops "eye", because of the moon-like form of the eyes.
+The genus is named after the moon goddess Selene, and Greek -ops "eye", because of the moon-like form of the eyes.